red-legged-tinamou-1600

 Whistled Calls: Red-legged Tinamous are known for their distinctive whistled calls that are often described as clear, melodious, and penetrating.
 These calls are used to establish territory boundaries and to communicate with other individuals in the area.
 The whistled calls can vary in pitch and duration depending on the context and the bird's emotional state.

 Advertising Calls: Male Red-legged Tinamous often emit advertising calls during the breeding season to attract females and assert their presence in the territory.
-These calls are typically loud and repetitive, serving to signal the male's availability and vigor to potential mates.
+These calls are loud and repetitive, serving to signal the male's availability and vigor to potential mates.

 Agonistic Calls: When threatened or agitated, Red-legged Tinamous may produce aggressive calls that signal distress or a warning to intruders.
-These calls are generally harsher and more urgent compared to their typical vocalizations, indicating a heightened state of alertness or alarm.
+These calls are harsher and more urgent compared to their typical vocalizations, indicating a heightened state of alertness or alarm.

 Drumming Sounds: In addition to vocalizations, male Red-legged Tinamous can also produce drumming sounds by rapidly beating their wings against their bodies.
 This drumming behavior is often associated with courtship displays and is intended to attract females by showcasing the male's physical prowess and vitality.